layer5io/istio-service-mesh-workshop/lab-4/README.md

-# Exercise 4 - Scaling in and out
+# lab 4 - Scaling in and out

 ### Scale the number of Hello World service pods